MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/agent/agent-oc/elevate-chat-voice-video.md

 ms.topic: article
 ---

-# Elevate chat to voice and video calls
+# Make voice and video calls in live chat

 [!INCLUDE[cc-use-with-omnichannel](../../../includes/cc-use-with-omnichannel.md)]

 ## Overview

-Elevate chat conversation to voice and video call feature helps and the customer you to initiate a voice or video call while you are communicating with a customer via chat.
+Make voice and video call in chat conversation feature helps you and the customer to initiate a voice or video call while communicating via chat channel.

 As an agent, when you communicate with a customer via chat, there is a huge exchange of information, which might increase the time you spend on resolving the customer issue.
 Or, the customer prefers to show and explain the issue with a physical product​.
 In these scenarios, you or the customer want to initiate a voice or video call while still the chat conversation is active, and resolve the issue quickly.
-Elevate chat conversation to voice and video call feature helps you and the customer to initiate a voice or vide call.
+The feature helps you or the customer to make a voice and video call during the chat conversation.

 ## Advantages of voice and video call in live chat